·Use case

 [Printed name, title]

-The operator-witness paragraphs (4–6) describe facts Satsignal can verify from internal records: the SHA-256 was computed on the submitted bytes, the bundle was generated by the system, the transaction was relayed.
-Mail hello@satsignal.cloud with the bundle ID and a description of the proceeding to arrange a witness declaration.
+The operator-witness paragraphs (4–6) describe facts Satsignal can verify from internal records: the SHA-256 digest was received, embedded in the bundle the system generated, and committed by the broadcast transaction — not that Satsignal hashed the document, which it never receives.
+The operator can additionally attest that a submission was tied to a specific customer account only when it arrived through the programmatic API under a workspace key; the operator-attended browser form keeps no account-linked record, so for those submissions the operator can attest to the bundle and its broadcast but not to an account.
+Mail hello@satsignal.cloud with the proof id and a description of the proceeding to arrange a witness declaration.
 We respond to legitimate counsel inquiries; we cannot and do not attest to facts outside our own system records.

 05What this page does not say